demirantay/notebook/web-development/level-1.md

 # Get Job ready - JavaScript Edition - Version 2.0

 ## Tier 0 - Prep
-**Goal:** Be comfortable with git by midway through Tier 1, and comfortable with Precalculus by midway through Tier 2.

-_Anything in Tier 0 can be studied before beginning Tier 1, or alongside the rest of the guide as you progress through the other Tiers._

-- [ ]  Course: [Try Git](https://try.github.io/levels/1/challenges/1) and/or How to not f-up your local files with Git [part1](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c), [part2](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-2-fc4e243be02a) and [part 3](https://medium.com/chingu/how-to-not-f-up-your-local-files-with-git-part-3-bf03b27b6e64)
+- [X]  Course: [Try Git](https://try.github.io/levels/1/challenges/1) and/or How to not f-up your local files with Git [part1](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c), [part2](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-2-fc4e243be02a) and [part 3](https://medium.com/chingu/how-to-not-f-up-your-local-files-with-git-part-3-bf03b27b6e64)
 - [ ]  Project: [JavaScript Interview Prep](https://www.hackerrank.com/chingu-challenge-9-javascript-prep) - sign up for this now and work through it alongside the rest of the guide.
-- [ ]  Project: take a quick read through the FAQs at the end of this document, particularly the helpful links, you'll want to reference them as you work through the guide.
+- [X]  Project: take a quick read through the FAQs at the end of this document, particularly the helpful links, you'll want to reference them as you work through the guide.

 ---